HL7/fhir-military-service/input/pagecontent/index.md

 The FHIR profiles and extensions in this implementation guide are intended to fill gaps in current implementations of HL7 Version 2 and RESTful APIs currently available to implementers.
-This design document is an example of best practices for organizations that are planning to reuse and extend profiles and apply them to an expanded set of requirements.
+This specification includes a set of best practices for organizations that are planning to reuse and extend profiles and adapt them to local stakeholder requirements.

 This specification also identifies code systems and terminology gaps that require extensions and change proposals to LOINC and SNOMED CT.